How did Egypt’s and Israel’s economies do in a year of Houthi attacks?

 The idea was welcomed by Egypt’s khedive, Ismail Pasha, and the Suez Canal opened in 1869.
 Since then, it has become one of the most important maritime routes in the world.

-That is until November 19, about six weeks into Israel’s war on Gaza, when Yemen’s Houthis began attacking ships they said were linked to Israel as they passed through the Red Sea to Suez.
+On November 19, about six weeks into Israel’s war on Gaza, when Yemen’s Houthis began attacking ships they said were linked to Israel as they passed through the Red Sea to Suez.

 The Houthis said their actions would continue until Israel ended its war on Gaza.